YoannBuzenet/react-image-manager/README.md

 TO DO

+- Takes other props that could be added by user and add them to the images (if not string) #Should already be the case
 - Search how to make the props displayed on vscode thanks to ts
 - Add types
 - Allow better override of CSS and css-in-js